Critical and quasicritical behavior in a three-species dynamical model of semi-directed percolation: Model definition

 Thus, immune sites become susceptible with probability $p$ and susceptible ones become immune with probability $(1-p)$, whereas they stay in their original states with probability $(1-p)$ and $p$ respectively.
 Active sites stay active with probability $p$ and become immune with probability $(1-p)$.
 Finally, activity instantaneously spreads through a cluster of susceptibles in contact with an active site, with immune sites limiting the spread forming boundary of the cluster.
 A sample progression of the sites of a one-dimensional lattice with the specific dynamical rules defined above for $\epsilon =0$ is shown in Figure.~\ref{model_diagram}.

-It is clear from the rules of the dynamics that when $\epsilon = 0$, the state of the system without any activity is an absorbing state.
-Starting from an initial configuration with the presence of 2s, activity may die out in a finite number of steps or sustain forever depending upon the value of the parameter $p$, resulting in an active-absorbing phase transition when $p$ is varied.
+It is clear from the rules of the dynamics that when $\epsilon = 0$, the state of the system without any activity is absorbing.
+Starting from an initial configuration with the presence of 2s in an infinite system, activity may die out in a finite number of time steps or sustain forever depending upon the value of the parameter $p$, resulting in an active-absorbing phase transition when $p$ is varied.
+Note that, in a finite system, for all $p<1$, there is always a nonzero probability that the population of 2s may eventually become extinct.
 When $\epsilon$ is non-zero, by definition, activity sustains for infinite time in an infinite lattice, thus shifting the phase transition point to the trivial value of $p=0$ (see Figure.~\ref{config_epsilon} for an illustration of dynamics with non-zero $\epsilon$).
 However, as shown in previous studies of DP with spontaneous activity generation, we may still get behavior reminiscent of a phase transition, termed quasicritical behavior, indicated by the existence of a distinct maximum of susceptibility for non-zero $p$~\cite{Korchinski2021,WilliamsGarcia2014,Fosque2021,Fosque2022,beggs2022,Tian2022}.

 From Figure.~\ref{model_diagram}~(a) and (b), we can see that the activity spreads in space (horizontal direction in the figure) and forward in time (downward direction in the figure), but not backwards in time.
 The horizontal spread of activity in a cluster of 1s is limited by the inactive and immune 0 sites at the boundary of the cluster.
-Thus, from Figure.~\ref{model_diagram}, we can infer that the spread of activity essentially traces an SDP cluster via the dynamics process defined (or the dynamical rules are defined in a way that this holds true).
-We can also construct such clusters in a non-dynamical way \cite{Knezevic2016}, where after having created a standard square lattice percolation configuration with sites being occupied with probability $p$, a semi-directed cluster is identified (see Figure.~\ref{model_diagram}~(b)).
+Thus, from Figure.~\ref{model_diagram}, we can infer that the spread of activity essentially traces an SDP cluster in time via the dynamic process defined on the one-dimensional lattice.
+We can also construct such clusters in a non-dynamical way, where after having created a standard square lattice percolation configuration with sites being occupied with probability $p$, a semi-directed cluster is identified (see Figure.~\ref{model_diagram}~(b)).
 The corresponding isotropic cluster is also shown in the Figure.~\ref{model_diagram}~(b) to illustrate the difference between IP and SDP clusters.